weibocom/nginx-upsync-module/README.md

 * strong_dependency

-    when nginx start up if depending on consul, and consul is not working, nginx will boot failed, otherwise booting normally.
+    when nginx start up if depending on consul/etcd, and consul/etcd is not working, nginx will boot failed, otherwise booting normally.

 [Back to TOC](#table-of-contents)